 “We created it (Rain) as a single to hopefully get people to dance, when you come to one of our shows there aren’t any that make you want to jump up and down.
 We decided that we wanted to have a bit of fun with it to see if we could make that happen,” Glen explains.
 “We just wanted to try something a little bit different.
 Rain didn’t come until the end of the album, but it seemed to be the obvious choice for us to release it.”

 Despite the band’s concerns about what people would think about Rain, it’s done rather well.
-As I’m writing this in mid-August, it’s only been out for just over a month, and the video alone has clocked up an impressive 6,353,714 views – and counting – on YouTube.
+As I’m writing this, the video alone has clocked up an impressive 27 millions views – and counting – on YouTube.
 But the song is just an introduction to what Freedom Child, has in store.
 “The theme of the album is quite serious,” Glen explains.
 “We decided that if we were going to have a serious conversation with people, one of the easiest ways to do that was by starting off with something light and then introducing what we actually want to say.”

 There just needs to be a bit of united feeling in the world.
 We need to allow each other to be who we want without contempt or hatred.